 - Will FIGS classes be in-person or virtual for Fall 2021?

 - How can I learn more about becoming a Peer Instructor?

 To become a PI, you must be a full-time, upper-class Rutgers undergraduate, a junior or senior with at least fifty-four credits completed prior to teaching your fall-semester FIGS class.
-You must also have a grade point average of 3.0 or higher (at the time of application and during the following semester), participate in all training sessions, and attend the Peer Instructor Education seminar in the fall.
+You must also have a cumulative grade point average of 3.0 or higher at the time of application and during the following semester (3.2 GPA preferred), participate in all training sessions, and register for the 3 credit Peer Instructor Education seminar in the fall.

-Applications are typically available in late fall and due in late January.
+Applications are typically available in late November and due in late January.
 Check out the Teach a FIGS page for more information.

 We are looking for candidates who are committed to their studies, involved in the Rutgers community, and excited about mentoring first-year students.
 Strong leadership and public speaking skills are a plus!

-Peer Instructors receive a stipend of $850 and 3 credits for the Peer Instructor Education course they enroll in during the fall they are teaching their FIGS course.
-Peer Instructors who are assigned to teach FIGS courses connected to learning communities receive an additional $100 stipend for the additional responsibilities associated with this position.
+Peer Instructors receive a stipend of $1250 and 3 credits for the Peer Instructor Education course they enroll in during the fall they are teaching their FIGS course.

 For more information, e-mail email@example.com.